mniederhuber/faire-pipeline/ReadMe.md

 'BigWigs/OR-24APF-Wing-FAIRE_2Reps_POOLED_q5_sorted_dupsRemoved_noYUHet_normalizedToRPGC.bw', where 'OR-24APF-Wing-FAIRE' is detected from the directory name, and '2Reps' is detected by counting the number of fastq files in the directory.

 **NOTE:** Do not use spaces in file or directory names

-The pipeline itself can be stored anywhere, however, by convention it should be stored in `src/` as a subdirectory of the project directory.
+The pipeline itself can be stored anywhere, however, by convention it should be stored in `src/` as a subdirectory of the project directory, for example:

 **Example Directory Structure**
 ```{bash}